splunk/observability-workshop/content/en/s4r/4-online-boutique/_index.md

 weight: 30
 ---

+Excercise is to generate some traffic to the Online Boutique application and then use Splunk RUM to troubleshoot the checkout process.

 For attendees that are taking the **pre-configured workshop**, the application will already be deployed for you and your instructor will provide with a link to the Online Boutique application.

 ## Let's go shopping